 Before this work, Herzik worked with Reno's Regional Transportation Commission on alternative energy's link to transportation and with the City of Reno on racial profiling.

 Herzik's teaching load includes classes that focus on his interests of public administration, American politics and public policy.
-He has been teaching at the University since 1989 and regularly teaches American politics, American presidency, politics of Nevada and a seminar in public administration.
+He has been teaching at the University since 1989 and regularly teaches American politics, American presidency, politics of Nevada and seminars in public administration, particularly government budgeting.
 He also was a College of Arts and Science Senator Alan Bible Teaching Excellence Award recipient in 1996 and was awarded the Aaron Wildavsky Book Award from the Policy Studies Organization in 1997.
 In 2018, he was named University Distinguished Professor.

 - American politics